strus38/ubuntu-desktop-llm/README.md

 # ubuntu-desktop
-Ubuntu Desktop (graphical) base Docker image for JARVICE
+Ubuntu Desktop (graphical) base Docker image for JARVICE with Ollama and AnythingLLM pre-installed.